freeCodeCamp/guide/src/pages/javascript/higher-order-functions/index.md

 ---
 ## Higher Order Functions

-Higher order function is just a function that takes another function as an argument.
+A higher order function is just a function that takes another function as an argument.
 The function that is being passed is called a _callback_.
 One of the higher order functions that you might be familiar with is _map_ :

 ```javascript
 var cats = [